Common anxiety symptoms include feeling on-edge, irritable, and fatigued, as well as having tight muscles, a racing heart, and chest constriction.

 Enjoying a balanced diet may help alleviate low blood sugar (making sure to omit or limit coffee if it makes you anxious).
 An overall healthy diet during the day, which includes protein, omega-3 fats, whole grains, and fruits and vegetables can also even out those glucose spikes and dips, and, thus, also even out those on-the-edge feelings.

-Specific foods such as dark chocolate, bananas, pears, black and Green tea, and pro-biotics in such foods as yogurt can further lower cortisol levels.
+Specific foods such as dark chocolate (preferably sugarless), bananas, pears, black and Green tea, and pro-biotics in such foods as yogurt or Kefir and kombucha can further lower cortisol levels.

 All in all, know that if you suffer from unhealthy anxiety, you’re not alone and there are ways to target both the physiological and psychological factors that contribute to it.